angreal.integrations.venv¶

 Parameters:

-(str): The path to the virtual environment (or where it should be created if it doesn’t exist)requirements
+- path (str): The path to the virtual environment (or where it should be created if it doesn't exist)

 Example: